dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 Don't confuse:
-* `Instant` - just store current datetime from UTC, if you are not in UTC - it wil show time less your offset
+* `Instant` - just store current datetime from UTC, if you are not in UTC - it wil show time less your offset (which would be current UTC time)
 * `LocalDateTime` - store current machine time - it doesn't have offset/zone but still shows correct time based on machine settings
 * `OffsetDateTime` - `Instant` + UTC offset (requires `ZoneOffset` which is subclass of `ZoneId`, but stores only offset, not the whole timezone)
 * `ZonedDateTime` - `OffsetDateTime` + time zone (requires `ZoneId` to specify timezone).
 You can get `ZoneId/ZoneOffset/LocalDateTime/Instant` from this class.